kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## *September 30* prep

+Review the [class notes from Sept.
+29](https://docs.google.com/a/colorado.edu/document/d/1INlUI_em3mfsqS7rC6rrUZq9WZxLdG4qE5PHaITfRt8/edit?usp=sharing) in Google Drive.

+**Before 9am on Tuesday, Sept.
+30,** add one insight to the document.
+This can either be a new passage that "breaks the rules" in terms of classical voice-leading practices, or a factor that makes one of the listed examples of "rule-breaking" okay in this context.
+We will discuss your insights in class on Wednesday.

 ## September 29 assessment

 Please see details for [Pop/Rock Assessment 3](materials/mt3-PopRockAnalysis3.html).
 Be sure to make use of the [Pop/rock form resource](http://openmusictheory.com/popRockForm.html) and the model analyses from Assessments  1 & 2 (in the [class shared folder on Google Drive](https://drive.google.com/open?id=0B9o4hmKNoi6cT29FblliMTk0NUE&authuser=1)).